kooscode/srgh-matrix-trinity/README.md

 ![XBOX](images/48_48_phase.jpg)
 ![XBOX](images/48_to_96mhz.jpg)

-I hooked up the Oscilloscp[e to the board and after some basic tests involving simple frequency measurement with an oscilloscope, I confirmed the CPLD was doing exactly what the Xilinx forum suggested..
+I hooked up my Oscilloscope to the board and after some basic tests involving basic frequency measurements, I confirmed the CPLD was doing exactly what the Xilinx forum suggested..
 It delayed the input 48Mhz clock phase by a few degrees, then XOR'ed the Input 48Mhz and delayed 48Mhz clock signals to produce a DOUBLE frequency signal at 98Mhz - Then you can do Dual Edge Triggering to process signals at 192Mhz!!!!
 Thats pretty crazy to process at 4x the input clock speed without any PLL's or DCM's!!!

-### Now I could process in 5.208333 nanosecond periods!!  thats a pretty darn accuracy clock!
+### Now I could process in 5.208333 nanosecond periods - that is a pretty darn accurate clock !!

-After these Changes and some more input from Octab450 on glitch timing fine tuning and a suggestion to delay the "slow down" message until 30-50ms after post count 10, I found the magic numbers..  and BOOM!!
-I was able to glitch the XBOX 360 pretty much within 1-5 seconds EVERY single time!!
+After these Changes and some more input from Octal450 on glitch timing fine tuning and a suggestion to delay the "slow down" message until 30-50ms after post count 10, I found the magic numbers..  and BOOM!!
+I was able to glitch the XBOX 360 pretty much within 1-5 seconds EVERY single time!! using my OWN code to do it!!!

 ![XBOX](images/all_good.png)

 This was a WILD ride!
 I learnt so much during the process about hardware glitching and how powerful of a tool such a teeny tiny little anomaly at the right time could be!

-I am still AMAZED at the people who researched this hack and found all the puzzle pieces to pull it off..
+I am still AMAZED at the people who researched this hack 10 years ago and found all the puzzle pieces to pull it off..
 This is a very advanced hack and to get to to work so well and so consistently is pretty darn incredible.

-#### Thanks Octal450 and Mena on Discord for your help and guidance, it certainly was a cool journey.]
+#### Thanks Octal450 and Mena on Discord for your help and guidance, it certainly was a cool journey.

-Feel free to ping me if you have any questions about the code or the process
+Feel free to ping me if anyone has any questions about the code or the process

-cheers!
+ENJOY!

 Koos